 It is this glass that is the true glory of St Peter and St Paul's church.
 It dates to 1480, though it was not all originally intended for this window.
 The glass has had a chequered history.
 It was removed for safekeeping during the turbulent days of Cromwell's rule, and stored in the attic of nearby East Harling Hall (now destroyed).
 In 1736 it was restored to the church, only to be removed once more for safekeeping during WWII.

 There are four rows of Biblical scenes, but on the bottom row the two outermost panels depict Sir Robert Wingfield and Sir William Chamberlain.
 The condition of the glass is superb, with bright, vibrant colours, and it is easy to see why it is considered one of the historic highlights of any parish church in the county.

-There are a further pair of tombs on either side of the altar.
+There is a further pair of tombs on either side of the altar.
 These are both to members of the Lovell family.
 To the north is the tomb of Sir Francis Lovell (d.
 1550).
-Above both tombs are 17th century helmets, probably made for the militia that the parish was required to arm.
+Above both tombs are 17th-century helmets, probably made for the militia that the parish was required to arm.

 To the south of the nave is the ornate Lady Chapel (also known as the Herling Chapel).
 This is set off by a superb painted screen on two sides.
 Within the chapel are two large tombs.
 That to the east is of Sir Robert Herling (d.
 1435), with a beautifully carved effigy in alabaster.
 Look for the carved basket symbols decorating the tomb.

-Immediately beside the Herling tomb is an ornate painted effigy tomb of Sir Thomas Lovell and Dame Alice Lovell, his wife.
-The most intriguing feature of this tomb are the couple's crests, located below their feet.
+Immediately beside the Herling tomb is an ornately painted effigy tomb of Sir Thomas Lovell and Dame Alice Lovell, his wife.
+The most intriguing feature of this tomb is the couple's crests, located below their feet.
 His is a bundle of peacock feathers, hers a rather gruesome Saracen's scalp held aloft by disembodied arms.

 About East Harling, St Peter & St Paul's Church